How to get to Gjiri Filikuri Beach in Himara

 How to get to Gjiri Filikuri beach in Himara (Albania)

-You’ll see a creepy building like this.
-Don’t stress!
-This means you’re on the right path.
+You’ll see a creepy building like this which means you’re on the right path.

 How to get to Gjiri Filikuri beach in Himara (Albania)

-Continue walking past the creepy building until you find a trail that looks like this.
+Continue walking past the creepy building until you find a trail that looks like the photo below.
 The trail will be slightly overgrown and have some relatively big steps at points.

 How to get to Gjiri Filikuri beach in Himara (Albania)

-The path will end and you’ll come to a viewpoint overlooking the beach.
-This is NOT where you descend!
-If you make it to the viewpoint, you walked past the turnoff for the real path that leads down to the beach.
+The path will eventually end and you’ll come to a small viewpoint overlooking the beach.
+This is NOT where you descend.
+If you make it to the viewpoint, you walked past the turnoff to the real path that leads down to the beach.

 I included a picture below to show you what the turn off looks like, but it’s hard to tell in the photo and it’s easy to miss in person.
 Basically, if you reach the viewpoint, turn around and the path for the descent will be mere steps away on your left.